 If your child is absent and you do not call school, we will call you to ascertain the reason for absence.

 It is equally important to be on time.
 Being late is stressful and embarrassing for children.
-Lessons begin at 8:45, and at this time children cover vital skills such as spelling, handwriting, grammar, phonics and times tables.
+School begins at 8:45am and the register closes at 9:00am.
+Arriving after 9:00am will result in a child missing their attendance mark for the session.
 Repeatedly being late for this session means your child will miss out on valuable learning.
 Furthermore, when the class is disrupted by several latecomers, it can be very distracting for other learners.

 Holidays should not be taken during term time.
 Please think carefully before planning a family holiday or an extended trip overseas during term time.
 Research suggests that children who are taken out of school may never catch up on work they have missed.
 This may affect test results and can be particularly harmful if the child is studying for exams.